GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 ### Regression

 Regression tasks were applied in four generated kmers datasets, namely 3mers, 4mers, 5mers, and 6mers.
-For every task the regression task is focusing on pre- diction of BLAST metrics, namely either E-value or total score.
+For every task the regression task is focusing on pre diction of BLAST metrics, namely either E-value or total score.

 The main metric that was utilized for evaluation of every regression progress is